A Universal Chern Model on Arbitrary Triangulations

-In Fig~\ref{Fig:ED} we chose the region $\Dd$ to be the whole upper half-side of the object, and we consider an initial state $\psi(0)$ localized at the boundary $\partial \Dd$ (see first frame in Fig.~\ref{Fig:ED}).
+In Fig~\ref{Fig:ED}, we chose $\Dd$ to be the whole upper half-side of the object, and we consider an initial state $\psi(0)$ localized at the boundary $\partial \Dd$ (see first frame in Fig.~\ref{Fig:ED}).
 Its time evolution under the dynamics generated by $H'_+=H_+ + R_\Dd$ is sampled in the figure, confirming that the excitation sets in motion one and only one wave-packet which travels only in one direction along $\partial \Dd$.
-If we replace $H_+$ by $H_-$, we have verified that the there is again one and only one wave-packet which travels in the opposite direction.
+If we replace $H_+$ by $H_-$, we have verified that there is again one and only one wave-packet which travels in the opposite direction.
 This confirms once again that the models $H_\pm$ carry Chern numbers $\pm 1$.
 Another feature revealed by the simulations is the non-dispersive nature of topological modes, much desired in practical applications.
 Indeed, as the wave-packet travels in Fig.~\ref{Fig:ED}, it stays concentrated around its center of mass, as opposed to slowly flattening and spreading along the boundary.
+The time-evolution was computed via exact diagonalization